Headlight Fog and How To Fix It

 "Why is there WATER in my headlights?"

-First, what causes fogging, water, or moisture in your headlight?
+First, what causes fog, water, or moisture in your headlight?
 There are several reasons...

 All modern headlights are ventilated through small holes at the top and bottom.
 Ideally, they allow a gentle flow of air through the assembly.
 If there was no ventilation there would be no way for the condensation ever to disappear.
 The reason for condensation in the first place is the same as why a cold beverage can will 'sweat' when outside on a hot day - only this time the sweating is on the inside of your headlight.
 It's normally caused by a difference in temperature inside and out.

-For a sweating beverage can, it's cold on the inside and hot outside - so the can sweats on the outside.
+For a sweating beverage can, it's cold on the inside and hot outside - so they can sweat on the outside.

 Climate can cause fogging too!

-It is also believed that the climate in which the headlight was manufactured or assembled can be a root cause of moisture, fogging or condensation.
-Let's say for example your headlight was manufactured in an warm and humid climate like some parts of China - and then shipped to a dry and arid climate like Arizona...
-It's possible that the moisture from the manufacturers climate can:
+It is also believed that the climate in which the headlight was manufactured or assembled can be a root cause of the moisture, fogging, or condensation.
+Let's say for example your headlight was manufactured in a warm and humid climate like some parts of China - and then shipped to a dry and arid climate like Arizona...
+It's possible that the moisture from the manufacturer's climate can:

 A: Be trapped inside the plastics used during manufacturing, and off-gas later as it cures or is in use.

-B: Be trapped inside the air in the headlight housings and form moisture in the different climate.
+B: Be trapped inside the air in the headlight housings and form moisture in the different climates.

 The best solution to repair a suspected broken seal is to simply re-seal the entire thing.
-Open the headlight, remove all the old sealant, and replace with new.
-Here's a video that demonstrates how to disassemble a headlight, and install new butyl sealant:
+Open the headlight, remove all the old sealant, and replace it with new.
+Here's a video that demonstrates how to disassemble a headlight, and installs a new butyl sealant:

 NOTE: DO NOT DO THIS PROJECT UNLESS YOU ARE A TRAINED PROFESSIONAL.
 It will be very easy to do more harm than good if you aren't accustomed to doing this type of work.
 We recommend you hire a professional who has experience with these types of projects.